chiraagChakravarthy/Car_Track_AI/README.md

 5. Mutate all weights and biases in the new neural network indiscrimanantly and randomly by a fixed factor

 ## Simulation
 For each neural network which makes up the population, a bot is added to the simulation.
 If a bot leaves the bounds of the track, it is disabled and a fitness is recorded.
-If the simulation exceeds 2000 iterations, all live bots are immediatly disabled and fitnesses are recorded.
+If the simulation exceeds a certian number of iterations, all live bots are immediatly disabled and fitnesses are recorded.
 The simulation ends when all bots are disabled.